9540

 Sales Growth

-Sensata Technologies's revenue growth over the last three years has been unremarkable, averaging 11.8% annually.
-This quarter, its revenue declined from $1.01 billion in the same quarter last year to $992.5 million.
+Sensata Technologies's revenue growth over the last three years has been unremarkable, averaging 10.1% annually.
+As you can see below, this was a weaker quarter for the company, with revenue growing from $998.2 million in the same quarter last year to $1.01 billion.
 Semiconductors are a cyclical industry, and long-term investors should be prepared for periods of high growth followed by periods of revenue contractions (which can sometimes offer opportune times to buy).

 Sensata Technologies Total Revenue